Law IT & Media

-Computing Services is responsible for the computing needs of law school staff, faculty and students while on the law school campus and at several of our downtown legal clinics.
-Bruce Williamson is the Director of Computing Services.
-Eddie Ziegler and Mary Jo Cheek are the law school network engineers and Craig Leto is the law school field technician.
-Computing Services strives to provide the highest quality service to the law school community.
+Computing Services is responsible for the computing & media needs, including classroom technology for the law school staff, faculty and students while on the law school campus and at several of our downtown legal clinics.

-If you haven’t already set up your email account, please do the following ASAP: Go to Set up e-mail account .
-If you already set up your email account but forgot your email password, you may reset it at the following link: Forgot your E-mail password?
-Reset it here!
-(You’ll need two of the following: your LCID number, your SSN and/or your DOB.)
-If you know your current password but would like to change it, click here: Change e-mail password .
+If you haven’t already set up your email account, please do the following ASAP: Go to Setup Email Account here.
+If you already set up your email account but forgot your email password, you may reset it at the following link: Password Management Link

 LC email accounts utilize the college’s Gmail system.
 You may access your email via the standard way, https://accounts.google.com or you may access it via LC’s Google apps web portal at https://www.google.com/a/lclark.edu/ When logging in, use your full email address in the username field, e.g. firstname.lastname@example.org.
 (Other Google apps, e.g. Google calendar and Google docs, are available for you as well.)